Air Fryer Italian Sausage

 Chelsea Plummer | Mae's Menu

-Italian Sausage in Air Fryer with peppers and onions is crispy, juicy, savory, and ready in under 30 minutes.
+This air fryer Italian sausage with peppers and onions is crispy, juicy, and ready in under 30 minutes — no stovetop splatter or grill cleanup required.
+One basket, one bowl, endlessly versatile.

 Prep Time 5 minutes